 Each dose of 10 to 15 mL can be administered as a two-minute bolus (eg, in patients undergoing hemodialysis) or diluted in normal saline and infused over 20 to 30 minutes.
 One group has reported administration of 125 mg diluted in 100 mL of normal saline and infused over 30 to 60 minutes .
 Although rarely done, 250 mg infusions over one hour have been reported to be well tolerated .
 Larger single doses should not be attempted.
 This product cannot be given intramuscularly.

 Iron sucrose — Iron sucrose (IS; Venofer) also called iron saccharate, is given over multiple infusions, with a maximum individual dose of 10 to 15 mL (equivalent to 200 to 300 mg elemental iron, based on a concentration of 20 mg elemental iron per mL).
 A test dose (1.25 mL [25 mg] by slow IV push) is recommended if the patient has a history of drug allergies; otherwise, a test dose is not required.

-Doses of 10 mL (200 mg elemental iron) are routinely given over two minutes in dialysis centers; a total of five doses is common.
+Doses of 10 mL (200 mg elemental iron) are routinely given over 2 to 15 minutes in dialysis centers; a total of five doses is common .
 For patients with cancer receiving ESAs, 10 mL may be infused over 60 minutes every two to three weeks.
 Larger doses (ie, doses above 300 mg) are not recommended .
 This product cannot be given intramuscularly.

 IS has been shown to be safe and effective in settings of dialysis, nondialysis chronic kidney disease, inflammatory bowel disease, chemotherapy-induced anemia, the peripartum period, gastric bypass, heavy uterine bleeding, and a host of other conditions associated with iron deficiency.